VaniaTominc/GA-Project-03/README.md

 ## Table of contents

 + Brief
-+ Technologies used
++ Technologies used:
-   - Frontend
+   - Frontend,
-   - Backend
+   - Backend,
-   - Development tools
+   - Development tools.
 + Installation
 + Process
-   - Planning
+   - Planning:
-     + Concept
+     + Concept,
-     + Organisation
+     + Organisation.
-   - Backend
+   - Backend:
-     + Setup
+     + Setup.
-   - Frontend
+   - Frontend:
-     + Components
+     + Components,
-     + Styling
+     + Styling.
-   - Project walkthrough
+   - Project walkthrough.
-+ Bugs, blockers, wins
++ Bugs, blockers, wins:
-   - Bugs
+   - Bugs,
-   - Blockers
+   - Blockers,
-   - Wins
+   - Wins.
-+ Extra features and key learnings
++ Future features and key learnings:
-   - Extra features
+   - Future features,
-   - Key learnings
+   - Key learnings.

 <br />

 ## Brief

-+ **Build a full-stack application** by making your own backend and your own front-end.
++ **Build a full-stack application** by making your own backend and your own frontend.
 + **Use an Express API** to serve your data from a Mongo database.
-+ **Consume your API with a separate front-end** built with React.
++ **Consume your API with a separate frontend** built with React.
 + **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models.
 + **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut.
 + **Have a visually impressive design** to kick your portfolio up a notch and have something to wow future clients & employers.